mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 aws apigateway create-stage --rest-api-id 1234123412 --stage-name 'dev' --description 'Development stage' --deployment-id a1b2c3
 ```

 The initial experience might not be as smooth as clicking buttons in the browser, but the huge benefit is that you can *reuse* commands that you once wrote.
 You can build scripts by combining many commands into cohesive scenarios.
-So, your colleague can use the same script that you created.
+So, your colleague can benefit from the same script that you created.
 You can provision multiple environments by parameterizing the scripts.

-Frankly speaking, I've never done that for two related reason:
+Frankly speaking, I've never done that for two related reasons:

 - CLI scripts feel too imperative to me.
 I have to describe "how" to do things, not "what" I want to get in the end.
 - There seems to be no good story for updating existing resources.
-Do I write small delta scripts for any update?
+Do I write small delta scripts for each change?
 Do I have to keep them forever and run the full suite every time I need a new environment?

-To overcome such limitations, the notion of **Desired State Configuration** (DSC) was invented.
-Under this paradygm, one describes the desired layout of the infrastructure, and then the tooling takes care of either provisioning it from scratch, or applying the required changes to an existing environment.
+To overcome such limitations, the notion of the **Desired State Configuration** (DSC) was invented.
+Under this paradigm, one describes the desired layout of the infrastructure, and then the tooling takes care of either provisioning it from scratch or applying the required changes to an existing environment.

 Which tool provides DSC model for AWS?
 There are legions.

 AWS CloudFormation
 ------------------

-[AWS CloudFormation](https://aws.amazon.com/cloudformation/) is *the* tool for Desired State Configuration management from Amazon themselves.
-It comes with its own templating language based on UAML to describe all the infrastructure resources of AWS.
+[AWS CloudFormation](https://aws.amazon.com/cloudformation/) is the first-party tool for Desired State Configuration management from Amazon.
+CloudFormation templates use YAML to describe all the infrastructure resources of AWS.

 Here is a snippet from [a private URL shortener example](https://aws.amazon.com/blogs/compute/build-a-serverless-private-url-shortener/) kindly provided at AWS blog: